Back to Floor Sanding

 Engineered wood floors can be sanded too

-This one is pretty important to discuss because many people do believe that engineered wood and laminate are the same things and engineered wood cannot be sanded.
+This one is pretty important to discuss because many people do believe that engineered wood and laminate are the same things and that engineered wood cannot be sanded.
 Far from the truth, engineered wood boards are topped with a hardwood lamella (top layer) and depending on the thickness can be sanded up to 3-4 times.

-Sanding is no more messy and stressful
+Floor sanding is no more messy and stressful

-Floor refinishing used to be one of those processes that require a lot of planning and preparation, but nowadays it happens within a couple of hours when the disruption is minimised and you will be left with less to none sawdust and mess.
+Floor refinishing used to be one of those processes that require a lot of planning and preparation, but nowadays it happens within a couple of hours when the disruption is minimised and you will be left with less to no sawdust and mess.

 We hope that now you understand this amazing refinishing treatment a bit better, which means that you can consider it and plan it for your wooden floor.
 However, always remember that wood floor sanding is not a DIY project and should be delivered by reliable, experienced and knowledgeable professionals.